-The definition of "foreign country judgment" differs significantly from the current Act's definition of "foreign judgment."
+The definition of "foreign-country judgment" differs significantly from the current Act's definition of "foreign judgment."
 The current Act's definition serves in large part as a scope provision for the Act.
-The part of the definition defining the scope of the Act has been moved to the section 2, which is the scope section.
+The part of the definition defining the scope of the Act has been moved to section 2, which is the scope section.
 Unlike the definition of "foreign judgment," the definition of "foreign country judgment" refers to judgments of "a court" of the foreign country.
-This makes it clear that the Act does not apply to judgments issued by entities other than courts, such as arbitral awards.

-The definition of "judgment debtor" has been deleted because that definition is no longer necessary in light of the Committee's decision at its April, 2004 drafting committee meeting not to include a registration procedure in the Act.
+The definition of "judgment debtor," which appeared in earlier drafts, was deleted in the October, 2004 draft because that definition is no longer necessary in light of the Committee's decision at its April, 2004 drafting committee meeting not to include a registration procedure in the Act.